isomerpages/moe-aps/_curriculum/Assumption Pathway Academy/APS OJT Platforms.md

 These workplaces, owned and managed by APS comprise:</p>
 <h4>The ACT</h4>
 <p>Assumption Café for Training (ACT) are set up in both school and external
-premises to provide real work experiences beyond the familiarity of the school compound.</p>
+premise to offer diverse training experiences in varying environments.</p>
 <p><strong>School-based canteen stalls</strong>
 </p>
 <p>At our APS' Bake &amp; Brew canteen stall and Jurong Secondary School's